Sam-Dragon/interview/kafka/kafka.md

 3. Hou kafka ensure data durability ?
 A. Replication mechnism give high availability & durability

-4. Lets say broker of kafka goes down, what do you think will happen ?
+4. Lets say broker of kafka goes down, what do you think will happen ? <br>
-A. If we have single broker, kafka will be down
+A. If we have single broker, kafka will be down <br>
 &nbsp; If we have multiple broker, re-assignment will happen by electing another broker as leader

 6. can we stop kafka server ?
 If yes, what can be the disadvantages ? <br>